jbbarth/redmine_stronger/README.md

 Install
 -------

-This plugin is compatible with Redmine 2.1.x and 2.2.x, and should be compatible with future versions.
+This plugin is compatible with Redmine 2.1.x and later.

 You can first take a look at general instructions for plugins [here](http://www.redmine.org/wiki/redmine/Plugins).